baile035/chenz_CV/_pages/awards.md

 > This award is to recognize my role as Local Co-Chair of the IEEE 6th International Conference on Cloud Computing Technology and Science (CloudCom), Singapore, Dec.
 2014.

+**Best Reviewers Award, Neurocomputing 2018**
+> The award was given to 20 reviewers out of more than 2,000 reviewers during the Neurocomputing 2018.

 Advised Student Honors
 ---
 * Ms. Jiexin Chen and Mr. Jiarong Zhong won Honorable Mention in the Interdisciplinary Contest in Modeling (ICM) in 2020.
-* Mr. Yao Xiao is awarded the Distinguished Graduate Student of Shenzhen university in 2019.
+* Mr. Xiaoyu DU is awarded the Distinguished Graduate Student of SCUT in 2023.
 (10 out of 112)
-* The SZU-HPC Team won 3rd prize in the Optimization track of the Parallel Application Challenge (PAC) 2017 and 2018.